 If there is no way to answer these questions, it’s time to add an extra dimension to the goal definition.

 - Achievable - Be realistic.
-Setting a “create a self-sustaining highly profitable business, and run it on autopilot within a month” goal will only make you feel like an underachiever.
-As a matter of a fact it will severely influence your own, as well as your team’s morale.
+Setting a “create a self-sustaining, highly profitable business, and run it on autopilot within a month” goal will only make you feel like an underachiever.
+As a matter of fact, it will severely influence your own, as well as your team’s morale.
 On the other hand, setting easily attainable goals will leave you in the safety of your comfort zone, thus disabling you from achieving any meaningful progress.
 When setting a goal, you should always ask these questions:

 - Can I accomplish this goal and how will I achieve it?